B-UMMI/chewBBACA/README.md

 # Latest updates

-## 2.8.0
+## 2.8.0 - 2.8.3

+Added the Sequence Logo component to the individual reports of SchemaEvaluator.
 New implementation of the **UniprotFinder** process.
 A new feature allows users to specify a set of taxa and determine annotation terms based on matches against UniProt's reference proteomes for those taxa.

+### Additional changes

+- Bugfix to fix issue in the PrepExternalSchema when BLAST 2.10.x was used.
+- Bugfix to fix issue when users provided a text file with the paths to the input genome assemblies or genes to use in the CreateSchema or AlleleCall processes.

 ## 2.7.0